Danel-adatb/Laravel/README.md

     * For example a resource controller can be used, but we don't have the review relation by itself, meaning, as a normal controller it cannot be connected to a Model that doesn't exist, in this case we use the Scope resource Route
     * Laravel configures out the connection between Reviews and Book

+- Rate limiting
+    * We create a rate limiting on RouteServiceProvider.php, and then in ReviewController we apply this limiter to the store method
+    * For the RouteServiceProvider.php (aka Rate limiter) we have to specify a construct
+    * We can also define different groups, for example 3 reviews posted in every hour, or 1 book per day.... etc.
+    * Rate limiting is often used with APIs, to not overuse your system